Under the skin: Diabetes monitoring is using imaging to go new places

 Looking forward

 Successful diabetes management can reduce healthcare costs and minimize the associated medical complications for hundreds of millions of people.
 The costs involved are enormous: the annual global expenditure for healthcare for the disease is more than USD 760 billion and growing.
 Close to 40% of that is in the United States.
-Organizations as the Rand Corporation and the Mayo Clinic have raised the alarm on the high costs of diabetes care and the related costs.
+Organizations such as the Rand Corporation and the Mayo Clinic have raised the alarm about the high costs of diabetes care and related costs.
 A combination of new solutions and better technology will be needed to face this growing problem in the future.